isabel12/collective-nodejs-server/README.md

 * 403 - if not your profile
 * 404 - if the user doesn't exist
 * 500 - if internal server error.

+###Add a review
+Adds a review from you to the user with the given {userId}, regarding the trade {tradeId}.
+If the trade is still in progress, or you have already reviewed, you will not be able to add one.

+#####Request

+	POST '/users/{userId}/trades/{tradeId}/reviews'
+	{
+		"score": 5,
+		"message": "Awesome trade"
+	}

+#####Response
+* 204 - if successful
+* 400 - if the input is not valid
+* 403 - if you are not allowed to add a review to the given trade
+* 500 - if there is a server error